zhaow-de/bumpsemver/README.md

 ## Usage

 This application supports both the CLI mode and config file mode.
-To maximum possible extent it is compatible with the classical `bumpversion`.

 ### Command Line Interface